Everett Channel Guidelines

-Everett Channel is committed to enhancing the communication between City government and its citizen by producing programming that informs, educates, enlightens and encourages participation in government activities and decision-making.
-We will strive to be accurate, fair and useful.
+To enhancing the communication between City government and its citizen by producing programming that informs, educates, enlightens and encourages participation in government activities and decision-making.
+We will strive to be accurate, fair and useful;

-Everett Channel is committed to showing transparency in government.
-We cover public meetings, such as City Council meetings and Planning Commission meetings, public forums, and selected community events.
+To showing transparency in government.
+We cover public meetings, such as City Council meetings and Planning Commission meetings, public forums, and selected community events;

-Everett Channel is committed to providing information about Everett City government and its services and programs.
-The channel’s community reader board gives information on city departments, government meeting schedules, and community events.
+To providing information about Everett City government and its services and programs.
+The channel’s community reader board gives information on City departments, government meeting schedules, and community events;

-Everett Channel is committed to partnering with local and state agencies to promote civic, social, and cultural awareness.
+To partnering with local and state agencies to promote civic, social, and cultural awareness.

 Candidates for election or re-election to a publicly held office shall not be provided access to Everett Channel or its facilities prior to the election for that office, except in the normal course of their official duties.
 Candidates may appear on the Everett channel in political candidate forums and video voter guides in which all candidates have equal opportunity to participate.

-Copyrights and other Restrictions
+Copyrights and other restrictions

+Programs containing copyrighted materials may be used in a lawful manner.
+The ownership and copyright for any program produced by the City shall be held by the City.
 Any material which violates federal, state or local law is prohibited.
 DVDs of public meetings are not the official public record and there shall be no liability for inadvertent erasures or omissions.

 The City has complete editorial control over the Everett Channel.
 Everett Channel is part of the Communications Department.
 The Communications Director executes policy, establishes procedures and determines programming for the Everett Channel.
 The Multimedia and Digital Communications Project Manager is responsible for the channel operations, production, acquisition, scheduling and broadcasting of programs and production facilities that create programs.